 My approach was founded on listening.

 I believe that when people feel heard, they discover their own strengths and aspirations.
-They sense where and how they can be their best.
+They find ways to be and do their best.

 In listening, I learned to see the distinctive essence of individuals and empower them to shine.